SyneRBI/SIRF-SuperBuild/docker/README.md

 The password is `virtual`.
 The directory is mounted at `/devel` in the docker container from `./devel` (in this folder) on the host.
 The container will copy [SIRF-Exercises] into this folder if not present.
+This means that files and notebooks in `./devel` will be persistent between sessions and even docker-image upgrades.
 6. Stop the container (preserving its status) with `docker stop sirf`.
+7. Next time, just do `docker start sirf`.

 [docker-ce]: https://docs.docker.com/install/
 [docker-compose]: https://github.com/docker/compose/releases